Admiral owners face Seattle's roughly 0.99 percent effective rate. King County valuations regularly miss Admiral factors worth contesting in 2026.

 Walk the property and document what is actually visible.
 Tree growth, additions, and slope can all erase a view the model still credits.
 Photographic evidence of actual sightlines is concrete and persuasive at the BOE.

 Admiral comps to the northern edge of Alki, North Genesee, and the western edge of West Seattle Junction.
-A tight comp set drawn from genuinely similar homes — same submarket, similar size and age, similar condition — is what moves an Admiral appeal at the King County Board of Equalization.
+A tight comp set wins these cases.

 What does an Admiral appeal actually look like?